ppkantorski/Ultrahand-Overlay/README.md

 - Download Files:
   - Download files to your SD card with ease using.
 Efficiently retrieve files from repositories or URLS to your desired location.
 Whether you need to download / update projects or transfer files between locations, this feature simplifies the process, making repository management a breeze.

+- Unzip Files:
+  - Extract compressed zip files on your SD card by unzip archived files, preserving their original structure.
+Whether you have downloaded zip archives or received compressed files, this command simplifies the process of extracting them, making it effortless to access the contents within.

 Ultrahand provides a convenient command-line interface to perform these operations, allowing you to efficiently manage your files, directories, and INI files on an SD card.